 Special Strengths of the KU Slavic Department

-Within the Russian literature, culture, and intellectual history areas, faculty specializations include Tolstoy and Nineteenth-century Realism (Kokobobo), postmodernism, postcolonialism, and contemporary literature (Chernetsky), cinema (Chernetsky), gender studies (Chernetsky and Wallo), and Slavic folklore (Perelmutter).
+Within the Russian literature and culture, faculty specializations include Tolstoy and Nineteenth-century Realism (Kokobobo), postmodernism, postcolonialism, and contemporary literature (Chernetsky), cinema (Chernetsky), gender studies (Chernetsky and Wallo), and Slavic folklore (Perelmutter).
 Literature and film offerings also extend to Central/East European traditions (Polish and Czech – Vassileva-Karagyozova; South Slavic – Dickey and Kokobobo; Ukrainian – Chernetsky and Wallo).

-Language courses are taught by faculty and lecturers with decades of experience (Pirnat-Greenberg – Bosnian/Croatian/Serbian and Slovene; Six – Russian; Wallo – Ukrainian; Predolac – Turkish), and graduate teaching assistants.
+Language courses are taught by faculty and lecturers with decades of experience (Pirnat-Greenberg – Bosnian/Croatian/Montenegrin/Serbian and Slovene; Six – Russian; Ahmad – Persian; Wallo – Ukrainian; Predolac – Turkish), and graduate teaching assistants.

 The department by itself and in conjunction with the Center for Russian, Eurasian, and East European Studies (CREES) offers an array of Slavic-related events throughout the year, including visiting distinguished lecturers, exhibits, and musical and theatrical performances.

 The area studies program provides a wide range of Slavic courses offered by more than 50 faculty members in 16 departments.